 The Salem-Keizer Area Transportation Study (SKATS) update of the Transportation Improvement Program (TIP) for Federal Fiscal Year (FY) 2018 through FY 2023 and the Air Quality Conformity Determination (AQCD) was adopted by the SKATS Policy Committee following a public hearing on April 25, 2017.
-The document will become effective on October 1, 2017.
+An amendment to the FY 2018 – FY 2023 TIP was adopted by the SKATS Policy Committee on February 27, 2018.

 The TIP is the region’s short range capital improvements program for roads, bicycle and pedestrian facilities, transit, and other transportation elements in the Salem-Keizer-Turner urbanized area.
 It includes a description of the regional transportation planning process.
 It describes the state and federal regulations that guide regional transportation planning, and includes lists of transportation projects proposed for FY 2018 through 2023.
 The TIP is developed through a cooperative planning process by SKATS, this area’s federally designated Metropolitan Planning Organization (MPO).